 - Are comfortable speaking to a computer

-- Like objective, AI-based scoring
+- Like objective, AI-led scoring

 Choose IELTS if you:

-- Prefer face-to-face interaction
+- Prefer face-to-face interaction for your speaking test

 - Want maximum global acceptance

-- Like traditional test formats
+- Like traditional test formats (focusing on one skill at a time)

-- Need paper-based option
+- Prefer a paper-based option

 Preparation strategies